fleventy-5/js-app/README.md

 # js-app
 This is a list of all the javascript programs/apps From Florin pop App ideas.
-To check them out got to this link https://github.com/florinpop17/app-ideas <br><br>
+To check them out go to this link https://github.com/florinpop17/app-ideas <br><br>

 ## Program-1